 - If you get a lot of drifts where the snow packs so hard you can walk on it.
 Again, the extra traction of the tracks will help you push through that heavy snow.

 Two-Point.
 Original Design.
-Found on Chinese and Honda Snow Blowers.
+Found on Husqvarna, Honda, and most Chinese made snow blowers.
 This design has been around for at least 30 years.
 The rubber track is driven by a lugged wheel and another wheel the same size keeps the track tight and on the ground.
 Originally the drive wheels were metal but today most are plastic.
-Because they are generally very slow most 2-point track systems will let you lock the front of the snow blower 1-2 inches off the ground for transport.
+They are generally very slow compared to the other types.
+They generally don’t have a lot of clearance under the transmission so they will get stuck easily when trying to clear “off-road” areas.
+Most 2-point track systems will let you lock the front of the snowblower 1-2 inches off the ground for transport.

 Three-Point.
 Newer design.
-Found on Troy-Bilt, Cub Cadet, Ariens, Husqvarna and optional on the new Toro Power Max HD.
+Found on Troy-Bilt, Cub Cadet, Ariens, Husqvarna, and on the new Toro Power TRX HD.
 3-Point tracks give you more clearance under the snow blower’s transmission so you won’t get stuck as often in deep snow.
-They also have a larger main drive wheel than the 2-point systems so they are faster and they will allow you to get your area cleared faster.
+Most also have a larger main drive wheel than the 2-point systems so they are faster and they will allow you to get your area cleared faster.

 RapidTrack.
 Latest design.
 This system is unique to Ariens snow blowers.
-It gives you the speed and maneuverability of a wheeled unit but the traction of tracks when you need it.
+This track drive uses a drive wheel that’s basically the same size as regular snowblower tires.
+This gives you the speed and maneuverability of a wheeled unit but also the traction of tracks when you need it.
 I’ll discuss how it works below.